httpwg/http-extensions/draft-ietf-httpbis-priority.md

 order of priority.
 This range provides sufficient granularity for prioritizing responses for ordinary web browsing, at minimal complexity.

-The value is encoded as an sh-integer.
+The value is encoded as an sf-integer.
 The default value is 3.

 This parameter indicates the sender's recommendation, based on the expectation that the server would transmit HTTP responses in the order of their urgency